 If you remove your reader from the action and the characters with over-writing, you will fail to grab their attention.

 Sentences starting with "when" or "after" or "even so" can pull the reader out of the action because it usually doesn't put you in the moment.
 Likewise, starting sentences with "but" and "so" can be really awkward.
 Make sure it is absolutely necessary before doing it.

 Building the emotional connection with your character is almost as important as building the story itself.

-Phrases like "by the way/did I tell you/so it began/etc" in narration break the 4th wall and jerks the reader right out of the narrative.
+Phrases like "by the way/did I tell you/so it began/etc." in narration break the 4th wall and jerk the reader right out of the narrative.

-That is is for today folks.
-I hope you learned as much as I did :)
+That's it for today.
+I hope you learned as much as I did. :)